ronmichael/aws-snapshot-scheduler/README.md

 For example:

 		awssnapshotscheduler --region us-west-2
+- All tags from your volume are now copied to the snapshot for reference

 - Updated the AWS SDK included in the installer to version 1.5.16.1.

 Requirements and dependencies (included with installer)
 -------------------------------------------------------------